WaylonWalker/waylonwalker.com/pages/blog/kedro-incremental-versioned-datasets.md

   path: data/int_cars.parquet
 ```

-## loading an partitioned dataset
+## loading a partitioned dataset

-Note this time we get a dict with the same keys as before, but this time the
+Note that we get a dict with the same keys as before, but this time the
 values are a load function rather than loaded data.
-This could be helpful if
+Partitioned datasets can be helpful if
 you are operating on datasets that take up more memory than you have available.
-In our case of coupling this with versioned datasets its likely to grow quite
+In our case of coupling this with versioned datasets, its likely to grow quite
-large, so `PartitionedDataSet`'s are likely a better option for this use.
+large, so `PartitionedDataSet` 's are likely a better option for this use.

 ``` python
 In [18]: context.catalog.load('int_cars_partitioned')